 Bretylium is used only for short-term treatment of life-threatening ventricular tachycardias.

-Azimilide and bretylium are not available in the United States.
+Azimilide, bretylium, and vernakalant are not available in the United States.

 Spasm of the airways